taha-re/PTT_Annular_Entry/README.md

 ## 📖 Associated Publication

-This CFD model is associated with a scientific manuscript currently under review.
-A link to the publication and its DOI will be provided here upon acceptance.
+This CFD model is associated with a scientific manuscript:
+Viscoelastic annular entry flow with wall slip: A numerical study of velocity and stress development https://doi.org/10.1063/5.0304570

 ## 🚀 Model Specifications